Birger Brosa: Biography

 He was a son of Bengt Snivil and a member of the powerful House of Bjälbo.
-In the medieval texts he is either called the jarl of the Swedes or the jarl of the Swedes and the Geats.
+In medieval texts, he is either called the jarl of the Swedes or the jarl of the Swedes and the Geats.
+In Latin, the title of dux sveorum et guttorum ("duke of Swedes and Geats") was used.
 Birger was appointed to the position of jarl during the reign of Knut Eriksson.
 He maintained the position during Knut's successor Sverker II until his death in 1202.

 Before 1170, Birger was married to Brigida Haraldsdotter, the daughter of Norwegian King Harald Gille.
 She had formerly been married to the Danish pretender Magnus Henriksson, who had briefly ruled in Uppsala 1160–1161.